AWS-IBCS19-20/UnequaledThought/README.md

 # UnequaledThought
 IB Computer Science (SL)
-Academic Interest: Science, specifically biology
+My cademic Interest: Science, but specifically biology.
-Learn more about computers and how they function Logically, since it was basically like connecct the dot
+I want to learn more about computers and how they function.
+I have used logically, since it was basically like connect the dots.